 Three Major Projects will change Sarasota Dramatically

-There are three game-changing projects in Sarasota in the makes; three ambitious projects that will change Sarasota in the near future.
+There are three game-changing projects in Sarasota in the makes; three ambitious projects that will change Sarasota soon.

 Mote Marine Laboratory – what a Bold Plan